apify/apify-docs/docs/data_collection_fundamentals/save_to_csv.md

 ![Displaying CSV data in Excel]({{@asset data_collection_fundamentals/images/data-in-excel.webp}})

-This marks the end of the Fundamentals of data extraction section of the Web Scraping Academy.
+This marks the end of the Fundamentals of data collection section of the Web Scraping Academy.
 If you enjoyed the tutorial, give us a thumbs up down below and if you're eager to learn more...

 ## [](#next) Next up